Jalagarto/wild_camera/README.md

         1. Save battery:
             1. Send to sleep for a while when nothing happens.
             2. Disconnect usb, hdmi, WiFi, Bluetooth when necessary
         2. Use VNC to manage from my mobile...
-Create an easy connection app or just make it easy to handle it from VNC mobile when connected to the same wifi
+Create an easy connection app or just make it easy to handle it from VNC mobile when connected to the same wifi.
+        I.e., connect.
+Check that the program is running, see a picture, disconnect WiFi to save power
 _____

 **Try pictures first, then video:**